 4 to 12 months/year.
 Our data are consistent with the broader temperature aspect of de Vernal et al. [38] when the transfer function of %N. pachyderma to SST [59] is applied.
 Elliot et al. [19] also reported the concentration of N. pachyderma (Figure 7e), which remained

 ~95% during the MIS3 in the Irminger Basin, suggesting an absolute dominance by the polar water mass.
-By developing a Heinrich variable (RM), Hiscott et al. [10] reported the intensity of ice-rafting on the sea-surface, matching with the summer and winter SSTs.
+By developing a Heinrich variable (RM), Hiscott et al. [10] reported the intensity of ice-rafting on the sea-surface, matching the summer and winter SSTs.
 However, the exact mechanism by which the ice-rafting (i.e., meltwater discharge) and the rise in the SSTs were linked remains unclear.

 The IRD records at Hu90-08 (Figure 7) are consistent with the H1, H2, H4, and H5 ice-rafting records from the nearby core SU90-11 [60], except for two minor IRD peaks within the MIS4 in Hu90-08.
-An increasing trend from 20 to 85.5% in N. pachyderma between 54 and 10 ka (Figure 7), a mirror image to the %N. incompta might reflect a gradual sea- surface cooling and more frequent incursions by the polar water during the winter and spring times [10,59].
+An increasing trend from 20 to 85.5% in N. pachyderma between 54 and 10 ka (Figure 7), a mirror image of the %N. incompta might reflect a gradual sea- surface cooling and more frequent incursions by the polar water during the winter and spring times [10,59].
 This longer-scale inverse covariation between the %N. pachyderma and

 %N. incompta was frequently interrupted by the H-events.
 In contrast to the incursion by the polar water, the increase in %N. incompta (Figure 5) suggests frequent incursions by the warm and salty water due to the NAC inflow, most likely during the late spring and summer.
 The high-frequency variability in %T. quinqueloba ranging from 0.86 to 19.55%